hyperledger/identus/CONTRIBUTING.md

 The SDKs e2e are the system level testing, which are the most important for the release.
 - Using SIT environment
-  - Check the environment is using the correct version (Cloud Agent, Mediator, Node, etc)
+  - Check the environment is using the correct version (Cloud Agent, Mediator, Node)
   - Run the SDKs e2e tests
 - Locally
   - Spin up the environment locally with the respective versions